SvenHauns/metabolemic_classifier/README.md

 # AE-TABPFN RF-TABPFN

-TabPFN based classifier for processing and classification of highly-dimensional metabolemic data
+TabPFN based classifier for processing and classification of highly-dimensional metabolomic data

 The current script uses two methods to pre-compute features for TabPFN, both improving the classification accuracy.